 HR gets a bad rap.

-But that’s because, most of the time, it’s not done right.
-Rather than being restrictive, reactive, “red tape”, HR should act as a strategic partner for your people operations as you operate, evolve, and grow.
+The problem isn’t HR itself—it’s that, too often, it’s done wrong.
+Instead of being restrictive, reactive, or “red tape,” HR should be a strategic partner in your people operations as you operate, evolve, and grow.

 Think of HR as your organization’s personal trainer, immune system, and wellness coach—all rolled into one.

 Your company is a living, breathing body.
-It needs to move, grow, adapt—and fend off all sorts of bugs, both internal- like bureaucracy and politics, poor communication, bad behaviors- and external- like economic shifts, regulatory changes, or talent shortages.
+To stay healthy, it has to move, grow, adapt—and fend off all sorts of bugs.
+Some are internal—bureaucracy, politics, poor communication, bad behavior.
+Others are external—economic shifts, regulatory changes, talent shortages.
 That’s where a strategic HR function comes in.

-In other words, a strategic HR function keeps your business from getting sick—and makes sure it bounces back faster when it does through building better systems and habits with you, and then teaching you how to use them every day.
+In short, strategic HR keeps your business from getting sick—and ensures it bounces back faster when it does.
+It builds systems and habits with you, then teaches you how to apply them every day.

-Because even the strongest companies need more than just hustle—they need preventative care.
+Because even the strongest companies need more than hustle to thrive—they need preventative care..

 Emily Martin, Founder & HR Strategist